shuliu/jquery.keynav/README.md

     [ item ] [ item ] [ item ] [ item ]
     [ item ] [ item ]

 The rows should have the same vertical offset.
-You can mark one element with `.selected` class, or the first one will be selected.
+You can mark one element with `.active` class, or the first one will be selected.

 Enter key replaces `window.location.href` with the current `href` value.